tommyd2377/Hyper_Rank/readme.md

 ## Project Overview

-Hyper Rank is a user-user collaborative filtering algorithm that I have implemented here in Python.
+HyperRank is a user-user collaborative filtering algorithm that I have designed for use as a simple recommendation engine and have implemented here in Python.

-## Hyper Rank Function
+## HyperRank Function

 Mathematically can be written as: